directtt/directtt/README.md

 - 👋 Hi, I’m @directtt
 - 👀 I’m interested in Data Science & Statistics
 - 🌱 I’m currently developing my programming skills.
-- 💞️ I’m looking to collaborate on some internship.
+- 💞️ I’m looking to collaborate on some internships.

 <!---
 directtt/directtt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.